denten-books/plain-text/main.md

 but only in so far as it adds a dimension of materiality to a properly three-dimensional, multi-layered, thick description of text.

-A clarification of the terms allows us to perceive the history of textual technology as one of the gradual stratification between matter, form, and content.
+A clarification of the terms and an understanding of form both as formula and device allows us to perceive the history of textual technology as one of the gradual stratification between matter, form, and content.
 Textuality comes unglued.
-This allographic property of text is worthy of critical attention and preservation.
-I am not only against the theoretical move to flatten it back out, but I think of such attempts as practically and politically imprudent.
+This allographic property of text---its ability to "peel" way, to change shape, and to disembed---is worthy of critical attention.
+I am not only against the theoretical move to batten textuality down, but I think of such attempts as practically and politically imprudent.
 The ephemerality of an electronic text represents the hard-won struggle on the part of writers, literary scholars, and software engineers to liberate ideas from their material and formal contexts.
 As an extreme example, imagine discourse that could never be separated from a specific medium.
 Communication would be difficult, if not impossible!
 Moreover, deeply-seated values in favor of free speech and unencumbered exchange of information depend on a loose coupling between ontological categories.
 Our abilities to remix, translate, re-mediate, recycle, transmit, transform, and transcend the ideas of others relies on their ephemeral nature.
 Ideas deposited in ossified matter, in fixed shapes, do not travel well.
 And there are plenty of "actors" that would like for culture to return to the time of singular thought, etched in monolithic tablets, whether made of silicone or of stone.

 But, the loose coupling of content to its underlying strata of form and matter also comes at a cost.
 As surface phenomena, text hides the flows of power and